NAHID12105080/nahid_learns/nahid_learns/docs/web-development/reactjs/testing.md

 });
 ```

+#### Best Practices

+- Use snapshots sparingly
+- Keep snapshots small and focused
+- Review snapshot diffs carefully
+- Don't use snapshots as your only form of testing

 ### Visual Regression Testing

-Test UI appearance with tools like Storybook and Chromatic:
+Test UI appearance with tools like Storybook and Chromatic.

+#### Storybook Setup

 ```jsx
 // Button.stories.js